Suffering is such an overused and under-specific term in meditation practice and spirituality.

 - Trauma

-- Not getting our physical needs met
+- Not getting your physical needs met, including enough human connection

 - Doing overly difficult, tiring or stressful things, which a lot of the time includes just existing as a human in this world